 Each mixed orientation marriage (when the sexual orientations’ of the partners do not match) finds a variety of resolutions for the challenges they encounter.
 For some, it means accepting that the differences between them are too great, requiring that they grieve their relationships and separate amicably.
 Others, however, make peace with the differences between their sexual orientations, find workable solutions, and move forward as a married unit.

 I’ve had the great fortune of watching mixed orientation couples navigate marital red tape, romantic high and lows, as well as coming outs and being left out.
 While each couple’s circumstances are unique, I have come to recognize common key areas that I encourage every couple to consider.
-These couples are, after all, confronting major decisions during a season of unbearable stress that will change their lives.

 Know your desires…both of you.